The repayments on many loans and car finance are too high to be manageable so people get deeper into debt trying to repay them.

 - during a telephone call, your agent suggested some figures should be lower to get my application accepted.

-- if the lender was your bank – you should have seen from my bank account that I was in financial difficulty, I was using my overdraft a lot, I was only making minimum payments to my credit card from you.
+- (if the lender was your bank) – you should have seen from my bank account that I was in financial difficulty, I was using my overdraft a lot, I was only making minimum payments to my credit card from you.

-And some examples of points about top-ups:
+And some points about top-ups or second loans:

 - a credit check would have shown that my finances had got worse since the first loan